 Adding some baking soda to your laundry load can take the bad odour off your activewear and keep them fresh.

-You can also add a ½ cup of baking soda to your detergent for a brighter, cleaner, odour-free laundry.
+add a ½ cup of baking soda to your detergent for a brighter, cleaner, odour-free laundry.

 Also don’t forget: